sanity-io/3rd-party-auth-example/README.md

 See ``./config/passport-providers.example.js`` for an example.

+NOTE: The `name` property in the config must match what the strategy identifies itself with within Passort, or you will get an error with 'unknown authentication strategy'.
+See the documentation for the strategy in question for what it identifies with to Passport.
+It is the string which `passport.authenticate` is called with.

 NOTE: How the ``callbackFn`` is configured in ``./config/passport-providers.js`` varies between Passport strategies (function signature may vary).
 But all should return a function calling ``done(err, profile)`` with the final Passport [profile object](http://www.passportjs.org/docs/profile/).

 The resulting Passport profile must at least contain a ``displayName`` and an ``email`` array to be accepted by the endpoint creating the Sanity third party user object.

+#### CAVEAT
+In the example application we assume that all the Passport strategy modules are prefixed with `passport-` which is the common naming pattern for Passport strategy modules.
+They are imported like ``require(`passport-${key}`)`` in ``middleware/passport.js`` for convenience reasons (easily test different strategies just based on config).
+If your wanted strategy module name is not prefixed with `passport-`, you will need to tweak ``middleware/passport.js`` to require the module in an appropriate way.

 ### Application